Mark Avilla

 Mark has been a leadership advocate for over twenty-five years.
 He started his leadership journey in 4H and FFA, serving in various roles, including president of his local FFA chapter.

 After graduating high school, he attended Modesto Junior College where he was involved in several leadership groups, including MJC’s agriculture ambassadors, MJC Young Farmers, and the Collegiate Agriculture Leaders (CAL) organization, where he served two terms as a California state officer.
+He also got his first taste of agricultural policy as an intern for the Stanislaus County Farm Bureau during that time.

 Mark then transferred to Kansas State University and served in the College of Agriculture Ambassadors executive cabinet as their diversity coordinator, focusing on sharing the country’s agricultural diversity with the college.
 He was also the student council representative for the Agricultural Communicators of Tomorrow (ACT) club on campus.